vippsas/vipps-developers/vipps-terminology.md

 * Merchant - A sale unit that integrates with Vipps for online commerce.

 * Merchant Serial Number (MSN) - A unique id given to a sale unit by Vipps.
-This is used to identify a merchant in API logs.
+A payment is uniquely identified by the combination of `merchantSerialNumber` and `orderId` (e.g., `acme-shop-123-order123abc`).
+Partners must always send the `Merchant-Serial-Number` header, and we recommend that everyone sends it, also when using the merchant's own API keys.
+The `Merchant-Serial-Number` header can be used with all API keys and can speed up any troubleshooting of API problems quite a bit.

 * `orderId` - Every Vipps payment needs a unique `orderId`.
 A payment is uniquely identified by the combination of `merchantSerialNumber` and `orderId` (e.g., `acme-shop-123-order123abc`).

 * Partner - A Vipps partner is a company that represents several merchants by providing a platform, helping set up custom integrations, or developing Vipps' official plugins.